6.5 – Discrete probability distributions

 Figure 6.
 Example, poisson-like graph: the number of wind-dispersed seeds within each grid.

-The Poisson has interesting properties, one being that the expected mean is equal to the variance.
-An equation is
+The Poisson has interesting properties, one being that the expected mean, λ, is equal to the variance.
+Lambda is, with respect to the Poisson distribution, the average number of times an event happens over a specific period or area.

 and for the actual probability we have from R